LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 ## View for only authorized users

-It is already known that in the future we will want to allow user edit vehicles, so let's create `src/views/Vehicles/IndexView.vue` component as a placeholder with following content:
+It is already known that in the future we will want to allow users edit vehicles, so let's create the `src/views/Vehicles/IndexView.vue` component as a placeholder with the following content:

 ```vue
 <template>You're logged in!</template>
 ```

-And register it in routes file `src/router/index.js` to just be able to display it in client:
+And register it in routes file `src/router/index.js` to just be able to display it in the client:

 ```js
 {